ashwinvidiyala/wholesaling_tools/README.md

 ## Running the program

+1. Create a folder called `data` (or whatever else you want to call it).
-Go into the `data` folder and then run the program like this:
+2. Go into the `data` folder and then run the program like this:
 ```shell
 ruby ../converter.rb file_1 file_2 file_3 file_n
 ```

 ### Deleting Foul Lines

-The program now automatically deletes foul lines and this does not need to be done manually.
-However, if the program starts fucking up and not doing this for whatever reason, this is how you delete a line using `sed`:
+**The program now automatically deletes foul lines and this does not need to be done manually (thank Fuck for that).** However, if the program starts fucking up and not doing this for whatever reason, this is how you delete a line using `sed`:

 ```shell